 The Alumni Association is a platform for the former students, current students, teacher and non teaching staff to exchange their view on several aspects.
 The institution has a registered alumni association (registration No. IND/539/91 from 08.08.91), Old Holkarian Association (OHA) which is a registered under the Societies Registration Act.
 The association helps in the development work of the institution.
 During the alumni meeting feedback is collected on curriculum and institution environment through a structured format.
 OHA also gives prizes to the meritorious students.

-The major contributions of the Alumni Association through various means are as follows:- books in the Book Bank.
+The major contributions of the Alumni Association through various means are as follows: - 1.
+Academic Support: Alumni interaction through "Alumni Impact Lectures" is a regular phenomenon.
+Serving as members of some committees.
+2. Alumni Reference Book Bank: Contribution through donatingbooks in the Book Bank.
 3. Placement & Career Guidance Assistance: 4.
 Alumni Meet (at department level): Departmental level 5.
 Promoting Institutional Events: They serve as jury members.
 6. Institute Social Responsibility: 7.
 They render support for various green initiatives of the college.
 8. Brand Ambassadors: As some of them are prominent personalities in their respective domains, 9.
 Infrastructural Support: 11 ACs have been provided for the Heritage Yashwant Hall.